2 min read

 By Justin Farmer on Apr 13, 2020 1:54:27 AM

 The prospect of owning your own accounting firm is an exciting one, but it also comes with a dilemma for CPAs.
-You have two options: You can either venture out on your own and build an accounting firm from the ground up, or you can buy an accounting firm that is already up-and-running.
+The two options available for CPAs who want to own their own practice is either venture out on their own and build an accounting firm from the ground up, or buy an accounting firm that is already up-and-running.
 When making this decision it is important to weigh the pros and cons.
 Below, you’ll find a list of pros and cons when it comes to starting your own accounting firm.

 Topics: Buyers CPAs Accounting